darkrsw/dryrun4quiz/README.md

-# Final Exam: Locate and Fix this code!
+# Quiz: Locate and Fix this code!

 Your submission must satisfy the following requirements: